taliajmallo/rpgs/campaigns/Dark_Heresy/charsheet.md

 ### Melee Weapon Training (Primitive)
 You may use primitive melee weapons without penalty.
 ### Basic Weapon Training (Las)
-You may use Las weapons without penalty.
+You may use las weapons without penalty.
 ### Pistol Training (Las)
-You may use Las pistols without penalty.
+You may use las pistols without penalty.
 ### Binary Chatter
 You are adept at controlling servitors.
 Gain a +10 bonus to any attempt to instruct, program or question servitors.
 ### Total Recall